New drug cocktail aims to shrink lymphoma without chemo

 Summary

-This study tests whether combining copanlisib and rituximab can slow or stop follicular lymphoma, a type of blood cancer, in people who haven't had treatment yet.
-About 33 participants will receive the drugs through an IV over up to 13 cycles.
-The goal is to see how many achieve a complete response, meaning no cancer is detected on scans.
+This phase 2 trial tests whether combining copanlisib and rituximab can slow or stop follicular lymphoma in people who haven't had treatment yet.
+About 33 participants will receive the drugs through an IV over several cycles.
+The main goal is to see how many achieve a complete response on a PET scan.

 Get updates